Back to all posts

 Hospital-Adjacent Project Teams

-For university groups, healthcare vendors, NGO teams, or corporate assignments, compare apartment format, guest count, documentation process, and booking clarity.
-Use corporate housing in Mexico City if the stay is tied to an organization.
+For university groups, healthcare vendors, research teams, NGOs, or company assignments, choose around documentation, guest count, invoices, work setup, and support contact.
+Use corporate housing in Mexico City when an organization is involved.

 Remote Workers Supporting a Medical Stay